-The Kernel Package defines the mandatory stereotypes needed for the parts and assemblies, conveying elements and conveyable elements.
+The Kernel Package defines metadata needed for the parts and assemblies, conveying elements and conveyable elements.
 It also defines key impactful elements and functional threads.
-The stereotypes in the Kernel package cover the majority of the Core Assertions.
-Stereotypes in other packages build upon the ones defined in the Kernel.
+The metadata in the Kernel package cover the majority of the Core Assertions.
+Metadata in other packages build upon the ones defined in the Kernel.
 The Kernel package consists of five subpackages.